Xharlie/MultiGen/README.md

 ![Image of GEN](https://github.com/Xharlie/MultiGen/blob/master/README_IMG/digit/GEN3215.png)

 Result 2:
-> images aren't contained but images with same digit, style and transformation are included in the training set:
+> Images aren't contained but images with same digit, style and transformation are included in the training set:
 GT:
 ![Image of GT](https://github.com/Xharlie/MultiGen/blob/master/README_IMG/digit/GT2401.png)
 Generated:
 ![Image of GEN](https://github.com/Xharlie/MultiGen/blob/master/README_IMG/digit/GEN2401.png)

 Result 3:
-> images aren't contained but images with same digit and style are included in the training set:
+> Images aren't contained but images with same digit and style are included in the training set:
+Since the specific style we chosen on this 7 is not consist through all other digits, the network cannot learn the
+writting style but only be able to learn a average 7 as a concept of digit.
 GT:
 ![Image of GEN](https://github.com/Xharlie/MultiGen/blob/master/README_IMG/digit/GT7904.png)
 ![Image of GEN](https://github.com/Xharlie/MultiGen/blob/master/README_IMG/digit/GT7914.png)